 This means you can play videos from what Panasonic coyly calls the "world's largest video service", which we are guessing is YouTube, and the TV also comes with a built-in HTML5 web browser.

-We are still waiting on the Panasonic L65WT600 release date and (probably huge) price tag, but as the first television to be announced at IFA 2013, it's very impressive.
+We are still waiting on the L65WT600's release date, Panasonic has said that it will be available in Australia from late August.
+We're also still waiting on its (probably huge) price tag, but as the first television to be announced at IFA 2013, it's very impressive.

 Over to you Sony and Samsung.